chatwoot/docs/docs/user-guide/add-label-settings.md

 ---
 Labels help you categorize conversations and prioritize them.
 You can assign a label to a conversation from the chat's side panel.

 Labels are tied to the account and can be used to create custom workflows in your organization.
-You can assign custom color to a label, it makes it easier to identify the label.
-You will be able to display the label on the sidebar to filter the conversations easily.
+You can assign custom colors to a label, which makes it easier to identify the label.
+You will be able to display the label on the sidebar to filter the conversations quickly.

 To add labels, click on Settings on Chatwoot home screen.
 Go to Labels → Add Label button.